 Here is how to submit a shout out to our weekly article!

-The wonderful place of Middle Georgia exists because of the people in the community that commit their time and effort to make it a great place to live.
+The pleasure of living in Middle Georgia comes largely from people in the community who commit their time and effort to make it such a great place.

 Often, these community leaders, students and organizations receive awards for their efforts in being the best they can be and making Middle Georgia a better place.